 This recipe doesn’t require a lot of ingredients, and its very possible that most of them area already in your pantry.
 So lets break it in to ingredients by dessert layer.

-- Whole milk or full fat milk are the basis of this dessert.
+- 2 Litres or 8 Cups of whole milk or full fat milk are the basis of this dessert.
 You can go with semi skimmed if you want to lower the fat content a little.
-The difference will only be very slight.
+You wont even feel the difference in the final dish.

-- Coarse Semolina will give it its texture.
+- 100 grams or 1 Cup Coarse Semolina will give it its texture.
 Semolina is high in protein and fibre so a good ingredient in any meal.

-- Rose or Orange Blossom Water for the traditional flavour.
+- 2 -3 Tablespoons of Rose or Orange Blossom Water for the traditional flavour.

 Ashta Cream Layer

-Roughly crush some toasted pistachios and spread over the top, voila.
+Roughly chop some toasted pistachios and spread over the top, voila.

-Traditionally this Arabic dessert is topped with a sweet sugar syrup, personally I leave it out because it is sweet enough without the extra sweet topping.
-If you want to keep it authentic then here is the recipe for the syrup.
-First of all you will need:
+Traditionally this Arabic dessert is topped with a sweet sugar syrup, personally I leave it out because it is sweet enough without the added sugar.
+If you want to keep it authentic though, here is the recipe for the syrup.
+You will need the following ingredients:

 - 1 cup Water